Academic Catalog

 • A basic understanding of human behavior and social interaction.
 Courses in sociology, psychology and critical studies are recommended.

 • An understanding of diverse cultures within and beyond the United States, of international institutions and issues, of world events and the interdependency of nations and communities around the world.
-Courses in international relations, economics and business, and critical studies are recommended.
+Courses in international relations, economics, business, and critical studies are recommended.